 Volvo Cars' whiplash system WHIPS celebrates 10 years

-In a rear-end impact, immense force may be exerted on the occupant's neck.
-The body is pushed forward and if the head does not accelerate together with the body, the neck tissues can be over-stretched.
-Symptoms of whiplash include neck pain, headaches and stiffness in the neck muscles.
-These symptoms usually disappear after a few weeks but in some cases they may last considerably longer.
+In an impact from the rear, immense force may be exerted on the vulnerable neck.
+The body is pushed forward and if the head does not accelerate together with the body, the neck can be over-stretched.
+Among the symptoms are pain from the neck area, headache and stiffness in the neck muscles.
+These symptoms usually disappear after a few weeks but in some cases they may last a long time.

 Decades of development

-During the 1980s and '90s several collision analyses and studies were undertaken together with medical experts to determine how the vehicle could provide better protection for the neck in a rear-end impact.
+During the 1980s and '90s several accident analyses and studies were undertaken together with medical experts to determine how the car could provide better protection for the neck in a rear-end impact.

 Specially built crash test dummy helps the researchers

-The BioRID dummy was developed by the Swedish automotive industry and Chalmers University of Technology at the end of the 1990s.
-This unique dummy, which has since become an industry standard, has now had a production run of almost 100.
+The BioRID dummy was developed by the Swedish car industry and Chalmers University of Technology at the end of the 1990s.
+This unique dummy, which has since become standard equipment throughout the industry, has now had a production run of almost 100.